-“In a recent report by EY and Oxford Analytica, one particular theme resonates with me: the need to build trust across the ESG movement and strengthen ‘decision-useful’ information,” Dr. Bunn says.
+“In a report by EY and Oxford Analytica, one particular theme resonates with me: the need to build trust across the ESG movement and strengthen ‘decision-useful’ information,” Dr. Bunn says.
 “Over the years, I have adjusted my perspective on the role of ESG.
 At first, with the advent of the UN-backed Principles of Responsible Investment, I saw ESG as an investment topic.
 When companies began to respond to emerging priorities in capital allocation, I saw ESG as a trend in corporate responsibility.
 Today, I view ESG as a catalyst for systemic change with far-reaching implications across business, government, and society.”

 ESG News, Intelligence, and Analysis

 Dr. Bunn recommends sourcing ESG news from a range of credible publications and organizations and identifying and assessing the trustworthiness of a full range of sources, from media to the financial sector to research institutes.